Basic health services are provided at no additional cost and elective health services are provided at low cost.

 ** Non-regularly enrolled students are students who are attending CSUEB, taking classes for credits, but have not paid the University fees, including the SHF.
 Open University, Master's Thesis and Extended Education students are examples of non-regularly enrolled students.

 *** Transition Health Care (THC) participants are students who have completed the requirements to graduate from California State University East Bay.
-They are eligible for one quarter after the last quarter during which they were enrolled in courses and must pay the fee for THC during the quarter in which they are eligible.
+They are eligible for one quarter after the last quarter during which they were enrolled in courses and must pay the fee for THC during the semester in which they are eligible.